 When researchers fail to use the correct visual display, it often results in a failure to communicate the most important insights.
 Our Data Visualization training, taught by Instructor Kathryn Korostoff, mitigates this risk by providing attendees a broad set of visual displays from which to choose, and guidance on when to use them.
 We’ll help you move beyond stale and over-used visuals, such as pie charts, and introduce fresher donut, lollipop and multilevel pie charts as well as heat maps, gauges and more.

 Class participants will also learn to apply lessons from infographic design to research reporting.
 Data drives insights, but only when it is presented in a clear and compelling manner.
 Our Data Visualization 101 course will help you to do just that.

-Per student fee includes 3 classes (90 minutes each) for a total of 4 ½ hours, video examples, live demonstrations, in-class exercises, real-time Q&A, replay access for 60 days, 30 minutes of 1:1 instructor access and completion certificate.
+Per student fee includes 3 classes (90 minutes each) for a total of 4 ½ hours, video examples, live demonstrations, in-class exercises, real-time Q&A, replay access for 60 days and completion certificate.

 Please note: class registration ends 1 hour prior to the class start time.

 Taught in real-time in our virtual classroom.
 Click here to learn more about our virtual classroom’s features.

 Class topics, instructor, dates and times subject to change.
 Instructor illness, inclement weather and other unexpected events may result in rescheduling.